Muhammadiyah University of Magelang: History

 Initially, Muhammadiyah University of Magelang was a branch of Muhammadiyah University of Jakarta.
 It later split off.
 It is now led by Dr. Lilik Andriani, M.Si.

 Campuses

 Muhammadiyah University of Magelang has two main campuses:

 Campus I

 Campus I is located in Magelang.
-It is known as Tidar Campus (Kampus Tidar).
+It is known as Tidar Campus.
 The campus has two main wing buildings for administrative offices, students offices, research center, library, and faculties such as economic, law, and education.

 Campus II

 Campus II is located on Jalan Mayjend.
 Bambang Soegeng, Mertoyudan, Magelang Regency.
-It is known as Mertoyudan Campus (in Bahasa: Kampus Mertoyudan).
+It is known as Mertoyudan Campus.
 It is located on the main road connecting Magelang and Yogyakarta.
 Campus II is used by the faculties of Health, Industrial Engineering and Informatics, and Islamic Studies.
 The campus, which consist of three main buildings, also functions as administrative offices, library, radio station (Unimma FM), Shariah micro bank (BMT Shariah), and mini market.

 In 2011, the university finished a building for rectors office, academic and administrative office, quality insurance office, Center of Research office, and meeting rooms.